wingersonMJ/Exercise_test_HRm/README.md

 AME: 12.1
 Days to capture: 2.13

-**Figure D (include in text if you want, but not necessary):** Residuals comparing the actual HRt and the predicting heart rate derived from 50%HRm and 75%HRm methods.
+**Figure D (include in text if you want, but not necessary):** Residuals comparing the actual HRt and the predicted heart rate derived from 50%HRm and 75%HRm methods.
 <img src="figs/Residuals.png" alt="Residuals" width="1000">

 ---